A (memory) friendly, easy, lazy and modular collection class.

 composer require loophp/collection

 On top of well-documented code, the package includes a complete documentation that gets automatically compiled and published upon each commit at https://loophp-collection.rtfd.io.

-The API will give you a pretty good idea of the existing methods and what you can do with it.
-I'm doing my best to keep the documentation up to date, if you found something odd, please let me know in the issue queue.
+The API will give you a pretty good idea of the existing methods and what you can do with them.
+We are doing our best to keep the documentation up to date; if you found something odd, please let us know in the issue queue.

 Every time changes are introduced into the library, Github runs the tests.

 The library has tests written with PHPUnit.
 Feel free to check them out in tests/unit/ directory.
 Run

 Before each commit, some inspections are executed with GrumPHP; run composer grumphp to check manually.